teamradish/TRTwitchPlaysBot/Wiki/Setup-Init.md

 After running TRBot once, it will create a **Data** folder in the same folder you ran it from along with a **TRBotData.db** database file, which holds all your settings.
 It's highly recommended to first go through the [tutorial on managing TRBot's data](./Managing-Data.md) to learn how to view and modify this data.

 By default, TRBot connects to Twitch.
-If you are connecting through Twitch or another online service, TRBot will also create a template file for the login information in this folder.
+If you are connecting through Twitch, TRBot will also create a template file for the login information in this folder.
 Open the **LoginInfo.txt** file and fill out the login information for your bot.
 The settings are described below:

 *BotName* = Username of your bot.<br />
 *Password* = Password for your bot.
 This may start with "oauth."<br />